MEREDITHDU/zendeskSellTest/README.md

 # zendeskSellTest
-"Imagine yourself as a member of QA team in Zendesk.

-Your task is to write a front end OR API automated test in a language and framework of your choice which covers the following scenario:
+This task is to write a front end OR API automated test in a language and framework of your choice which covers the following scenario:

 Preconditions: